 Communicating wirelessly across distances is an ancient practice in Burkina Faso, which has a talking drum tradition.
 The Burkinabé have adapted this tradition, in a way, to mobile phones, by using a complex system of communicating called “flashing.”
 A mobile phone user makes calls that are not intended to be answered, but instead are interpreted by the number of times the phone rings before the caller hangs up.

-Mobile phone penetration in Burkina Faso nearly 80 percent of the population.
-Airtel Burkina Faso, has more than 5.25 million subscribers, and more than one-third of the market share.
+Mobile phone penetration in Burkina Faso is over 40 percent.
+Orange Burkina Faso has close to 7 million subscribers, and more than 41 percent of the market share.